Rumidom/Meme-Reciever/README.md

-# Meme reciever
+# Meme receiver
-Recive memes from the internet like its 1979.
+Receive memes from the internet like its 1979.
 ![meme reciever](https://github.com/Rumidom/Meme-Reciever/blob/main/images/2026-01-24%2023-43-15.png)